manargis/jacocodemo/README.md

-# spring-boot-openshift-example
+# Jacoco-Sonarqube with openshift-Jenkins Pipeline -example
-spring boot demo app to deploy in openshift
+spring boot with REST API app to deploy in openshift using -Jenkins Pipeline along with Jacoco-Sonarqube with openshift